-So if you’re looking for stylish outdoor furniture for your deck or patio this season but don’t want to spend a fortune, here are four spots where you can get a luxe look for a whole lot less.
+So if you’re like me and want to upgrade your deck or patio but want outdoor furniture and decor that’s reasonably priced, here are four spots where you can get a luxe look for a whole lot less.

 Target’s home decor game is seriously strong, and the outdoor seating collections are no exception.
 Target now carries so many options that look fairly high end, and according to many of the product reviews I’ve seen, the quality is good as well.